alexnatavio/beyondminis/02-SystemHealthInfo/README.md

 The information will be displayed in the CLI

 #
-included are the files that will spin a Docker container running the latest image from Debian It will also install Python3, and the python package psutil - a library used to retrieve information on running processes and system utilization
+Included are files that will spin a Docker container running the latest image from Debian It will also install Python3, and the python package psutil - a library used to retrieve information on running processes and system utilization

+Steps:
-# Steps:
+#
 # With a container:
 **Requires Docker
 change working directory to 02-SystemHealthInfo